joesonw/node-php-serialization/README.md

 ==================
 Javascript tool to unserialize php serialized data, or to serialize data the way php does.
 This was originally used in manipulating php session stored in redis server.

-Installation
+This also supports Laravel extended php session serialization (can be used to serialize/unserialize Laravel session) Installation
 ------------